-Metekhi: The extant Metekhi Church of Assumption, resting upon the top of the hill, was built by the Georgian king St Demetrius II circa 1278–1284 and is somewhat an unusual example of domed Georgian Orthodox church.
+Metekhi Church The extant Metekhi Church of Assumption, resting upon the top of the hill, was built by the Georgian king St Demetrius II circa 1278–1284 and is somewhat an unusual example of domed Georgian Orthodox church.
+The church has been destroyed many times by the enemy.
+During the Tsarist regime there was a prison there and in Soviet times Metekhi was used as a theatre.
+In was only in the late 1980s that the church was reconstructed again.

 Tour Duration: 6 Hour